robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.5.9 =
+* Fixed a issue with a database error that happened in certain conditions
+* Compatibility with Captcha by BestWebSoft latest version

+= 2.5.8 =
+* Fixed security issues and performed a security audit

 = 2.5.7 =
 * Fixed an issue with "Display name as" field on register forms
 * Recover password form now doesn't appear for logged in users